To protect people’s health the European Union and the UK government have set legal standards for a range of air pollutants.

 - to identify a preferred option, including value for money considerations and implementation arrangements, by 31 December 2018.

-The proposed approach takes into account this direction and the detailed government guidance issued subsequently.
-A key aspect of this is the need to identify the option(s) which would deliver compliance with legal limits for nitrogen dioxide in the area for which the council is responsible in the shortest possible time.
+The zone is designed to deliver compliance with legal limits for nitrogen dioxide in the area for which the council is responsible in the shortest possible time.